DataDog/stratus-red-team/docs/attack-techniques/kubernetes/k8s.persistence.create-admin-clusterrole.md

 - Create a Cluster Role with administrative permissions
 - Create a Service Account (in the kube-system namespace)
 - Create a Cluster Role Binding
-- Create a service account token, simulating an attacker stealing a service account token for the newly created admin role
+- Retrieve the long-lived service account token, stored by K8s in a secret

 ## Instructions